- Earthing basics

 In North America, most modern homes have a functional electrical grounding system that interfaces with the Earthing plug-in cord.
 If you have a house built before the 1960s, and outlets do not have a third hole (ground port), you will either need to use a ground rod or call an electrician to update the wiring.

 Earthing products come with a simple outlet checker.
-You just stick it in your wall outlet and it lights up if you have a good ground.
+You just stick it in your wall outlet.
+Two orange lights verifies that the outlet is properly wired for Earthing.
 You then just plug the accompanying Earthing cord into the third hole and you are good to go.

 Outside of North America, you will also have to use a ground rod if your home’s electrical system is not properly grounded (earthed).
 If it is grounded, you will have to obtain a grounded North American adapter for the outlets.